easyuxd/seedsigner-docs/docs-screenshots/README.md

 Generates the device screenshots in `docs/images/` from code, so every capture is reproducible and every on-screen value matches the prose beside it.

+Three kinds of image live in the library.
+Most are **generated** headlessly from the manifest.
+A handful are **preserved** because nothing headless can produce them — the coordinator GUI ([COORDINATOR.md](COORDINATOR.md)) and the live camera frames, whose viewports are composited by hand from QRs built by [camera_qrs.py](camera_qrs.py). `--census` enforces that every file is in exactly one bucket.

 See [../screenshot-regen-plan.md](../screenshot-regen-plan.md) for why this exists and [../screenshot-audit.md](../screenshot-audit.md) for the gaps it closes.